syedmaazsaeed/Github-CodeSource-FullStack-App/README.md

 React - A powerful JavaScript library for building user interfaces.

-Redux (optional) - State management for React applications.
+Redux - State management for React applications.

 HTML5, CSS3, JavaScript - Frontend essentials for structure, style, and interactivity.